Skip to content

 He was known to surprise his opponents, often rising from the “dead” after taking a finishing move, leaving them stunned.

-The Undertaker is also famous for his unbeaten record of 21 consecutive wins at the grandest stage of them all, WrestleMania, aptly dubbed “The Streak” by wrestling fans.
+The Undertaker is also famous for his legendary undefeated streak of 21 consecutive wins at WWE’s flagship event WrestleMania, aptly dubbed “The Streak” by wrestling fans.

 9. Kevin Nash – 6′ 10″

-Kevin Nash is 6 feet 11-inch American entertainer and retired professional wrestler mostly known for his time in WCW, WWF, and TNA.
+Kevin “Diesel” Nash is a 6 feet 11-inch American entertainer and retired professional wrestler mostly known for his time in WWE (then WWF), WCW, and TNA.

 He has wrestled with multiple ring names but is profoundly known by his actual name and also as Diesel (ring name) in the WWF.